Children's Access Assessment and the Easy Way to Comply with the Online Safety Act

 Momentum is building around the Online Safety Act (OSA) as the UK takes bold steps to make the Internet safer for children.
 At OneID®, this mission aligns closely with our purpose.
 We’re committed to helping online services easily, effectively, and without compromise comply with the OSA.

 The Online Safety Act requires online services to implement measures that will protect children from harm.
 The Children’s Access Assessment (CAA) is a cornerstone of the OSA.
-If your platform qualifies as a user-to-user or search service, you must complete this assessment within three months of Ofcom publishing its guidelines, which is expected in early 2025.
+If your platform qualifies as a user-to-user or search service, you must complete this assessment within three months of Ofcom publishing its guidelines.

 So, does your website need to comply with the UK's Online Safety Act?
 If you operate platforms like: